 Some of the comments from my pupils:

-Nobody said anything negative, though several pupils mentioned the fact that you can feel the instrument vibrating when you play and a couple said, ‘it feels weird’.
-I think that this in inevitable with a very light instrument, and you soon get used to this.
+Nobody said anything negative, though several pupils mentioned the fact that you can feel the instrument vibrating when you play and a couple said, ‘It feels weird’.
+I think that this is inevitable with a very light instrument, and you soon get used to this.

 Overall, I would happily recommend the HyTech pTrumpet as a light but robust, low maintenance, easy-to-hold, free-blowing beginner trumpet."